datawire/reference-infrastructure-fabric/README.md

 Clone this repository into your own account or organization.
 The cloned repository contains two branches `master` and `fabric/example`.
 The `master` branch contains documentation and some specialized scripts for bootstrapping AWS and additional fabrics.
 The `fabric/example` branch is an example repository that is nearly entirely ready for use.

+### Checkout the example branch then overlay the master branch tools onto it

+The repository is setup as a monorepo that uses branches to keep environment definitions independent.
+Run the following commands to get where you want to be:

+1. `git pull`
+2. `git checkout fabric/example`
+3. `git checkout master -- bin/*`

+After running those commands you should be in the `example/fabric` branch and the tools from the [bin/](bin/) directory on the `master` branch will be available for use.

 ### Bootstrapping AWS

 Before we begin a couple things need to be done on the AWS account.